shaisad/BanglaMoviePopularityPredictor/README.md

 ## Usage

 The results of the models are fully replicable.
-Kindly refer to the Google Colab file and the report for further details
+Kindly refer to the Google Colab file and the report for further details.